University of Malta Hosts Climate Negotiations Seminar for Postgraduate Students

 Opportunities for Postgraduate Students

 Participating students had the opportunity to engage directly with leading experts, such as Mr. Torsten Thiele, Professor Martin Visbeck, and Dr. Ursula-Fuentes-Hutfilter.
-Discussions covered topics like global climate policy frameworks, negotiation tactics, and the challenges faced by negotiators in reaching consensus.
+Discussions covered topics like global climate policy frameworks, negotiation tactics, and the challenges faced by negotiators in reaching a consensus.
 This direct interaction enriched students’ understanding and prepared them for future roles in diplomacy, policymaking, and environmental advocacy.

 Event Highlights and Key Learnings